 In Saskatchewan, a publicly-funded Prekindergarten to Grade 12 school system provides a free education for permanent Saskatchewan residents and children of temporary foreign workers.
 For persons on a student or visitor visa, there will be a fee for your children to attend school.
 For additional information on tuition fees, please check with your local school division.

-To find out more about Saskatchewan’s school system, you can read Education in Saskatchewan: A Quick Reference for Newcomers, as well as Your Child's Education in Saskatchewan: A Handbook for Recent Immigrants.
-Both documents are available in a variety of different languages and are posted on the Ministry of Education’s website.
+To find out more about Saskatchewan’s school system, you can read Education in Saskatchewan: A Quick Reference for Newcomers.
+This document is available in a variety of different languages and is posted on the Ministry of Education’s website.

 Structure of Schools in Saskatchewan